V. Olympiad Stockholm 1912 Football Tournament

 HT: 3-0

-Petersen, S. Nielsen, A. Olsen, Christoffersen, Wolfhagen.
+A. Petersen, S. Nielsen, Ant.
+Olsen, Christoffersen, Wolfhagen.

 Norway: I. Pedersen - Skou, Baastad - Johansen-Seiertun, Herlofson (cap), Andersen -